On the normality of the concatenated Fibonacci constant: Structural analysis of the digit distribution

 the digit at the $\beta^{k}$-place of $F_{n}$ in base $\beta$, with the convention $\Phi_{\beta^{k}}(n) = 0$ when $F_{n} < \beta^{k}$.
 By Wall's theorem \cite{wall}, the Fibonacci sequence is purely periodic modulo every integer $m$, with Pisano period $\pi(m)$.
 Since the $\beta^{k}$-place digit depends only on $F_{n} \bmod \beta^{k+1}$, the sequence $(\Phi_{\beta^{k}}(n))_{n \in \NN}$ is itself periodic, with period dividing $\pi(\beta^{k+1})$.
 Combining this with classical residue-distribution results of Niederreiter \cite{niederreiter} for moduli $5^{k}$ and Jacobson \cite{jacobson} for moduli $2^{k}$ with $k \geq 5$ (and more generally for $5^{x}2^{y}$), Benfield and Manes show that for every base of the form $\beta = 5^{x}2^{y}$ each digit $d \in \{0,1,\ldots,\beta-1\}$ appears in $(\Phi_{\beta^{k}}(n))_{n=1}^{\pi(\beta^{k+1})}$ exactly $\pi(\beta^{k+1})/\beta$ times.
 In other words, the place-value sequence at every fixed depth is uniformly distributed over one Pisano period.
 From this they conclude that $\FF$ is normal in every base of the form $5^{x}2^{y}$.

 We accept the Niederreiter--Jacobson--Wall machinery exactly as stated: for every base $\beta = 5^{x}2^{y}$ and every depth $k \geq 0$, the place-value sequence $(\Phi_{\beta^{k}}(n))_{n \in \NN}$ is periodic with period dividing $\pi(\beta^{k+1})$ and each digit $d \in \{0,1,\ldots,\beta-1\}$ appears exactly $\pi(\beta^{k+1})/\beta$ times per period.
 What does not follow, in our view, is the inference from this per-period uniformity of each fixed place-value sequence to normality of the concatenated constant $\FF$.
-The obstruction is best appreciated by viewing the digits of $F_{1}, F_{2}, F_{3}, \ldots$ as the entries of an infinite ragged array whose $n$-th column holds the base-$\beta$ digits of $F_{n}$.
-The concatenation $\FF$ reads this array {column by column}.
+The obstruction is best appreciated by viewing the digits of $F_{1}, F_{2}, F_{3}, \ldots$ as the entries of an infinite ragged array whose $n$-th column holds the base-$\beta$ digits of $F_{n}$, written from the most significant digit at the top down to the units digit at the bottom and aligned along this common bottom (units) row, so that row $k \geq 0$, counted upward from the bottom, holds the $\beta^{k}$-place digits $\Phi_{\beta^{k}}(n)$.
+The concatenation $\FF$ reads this array {column by column}, taking each column from top (most significant) to bottom (least significant).
 There are then two distinct natural senses in which one might ask for ``uniform digit distribution'': \begin{itemize} \item[--] \emph{Row uniformity:} fix a row $k$ and let $n$ vary.
 This is what the Niederreiter--Jacobson results, fed through Wall periodicity, deliver in the bases $5^{x}2^{y}$. \item[--] \emph{Column uniformity:} fix a column $n$ (large) and let the row index vary within that column.
 This is the requirement that the digit string of $F_{n}$ be $(\varepsilon,k)$-normal, that is, condition~($iii$) of Theorem~\ref{thm:criterion}. \end{itemize} The two senses are dual but logically independent.
 An infinite digit array can have all rows uniform without any column being uniform, and vice versa.
-The reading order of $\FF$ is the column order; consequently, the relevant uniformity statement is column-wise, not row-wise.
+The reading order of $\FF$ is the column order; the uniformity called upon by the sufficient criterion of Theorem~\ref{thm:criterion} is therefore column-wise rather than row-wise.
+We stress that this concerns one sufficient route only: column-wise $(\varepsilon,k)$-normality of almost all $F_{n}$ suffices for the normality of $\FF$, but it is not known to be necessary, and $\FF$ could in principle be normal without it.

 To illustrate the gap between the two senses, the following example exhibits a ragged digit array with the strongest possible form of row uniformity, to wit, exact periodic balance of the kind delivered by the Niederreiter--Jacobson--Wall machinery, whose column-wise concatenation is simply normal but fails already at block length $2$.